 - Controllers and processors in the EU, regardless of where the processing takes place.

-- Controllers and processors outside the EU where activities include: (i) offering goods or services to data subjects in the EU; (ii) monitoring data subject’s EU behavior; or (iii) monitoring and processing personal data of EU employees.
+- Controllers and processors outside the EU where activities include: (i) offering goods or services to data subjects in the EU; (ii) monitoring data subject’s EU behavior; or (iii) monitoring and processing personal data of EU data subjects.

 - Controllers outside the EU but in a place where the member state law applies via international law.